 Visiting a church for the first time can be a little intimidating.
 Where do I go?
 Can I bring my kids?
 What will the music be like?
 Will the sermon be long and boring?
 Will it be obvious that I’m new?
 What will people be wearing?
 Will it be weird?
 Am I wasting my time only to find out that this is just not the right fit for me?
 These are all valid questions to ask when thinking about visiting.
 Here is a brief run-down of what you can expect at City Pres.
 If you have any additional questions, don’t hesitate to get in touch with us.

-First of all, parking is plentiful, you should have no problem finding a spot on Beresford square behind the church or on Karangahape road.
-Parking is free on Sundays.
+Parking is usually available on Beresford square behind the church or on Karangahape road and is free on Sundays.
 There is also a Wilson car park on Mercury Lane with a max fee of $5.
 Several main bus routes funnel through Karangahape road so that could also be an option.

-Creche is available from 3.40 pm until the end of the service for children up to 4 years old.
-We take your kid’s safety very seriously and it is only ever staffed by church members who have undergone a background check.
+Creche is available for babies and young children from just before the sermon until the end of the service.
+We take your kids’ safety very seriously and creche is only ever staffed by church members who have undergone a background check.
+For children, creche will involve songs and age-appropriate Bible lessons and activities.

 The musical style of the worship will vary from week to week.
 This is because we have been blessed with a large number of talented musicians, each with a unique sound.
 One week it may feel a little louder with several guitars and a cajón box.
 The next week might be a bit laid-back with just the stringed instruments.
 The next week might be stripped down to just the keyboard.
 We sing newer songs as well as a lot of very old hymns with modern arrangements breathing new life into some of the best songs from the past.